 Stock characters fill every corner of Kristen's ward at North Bend: four or five other female patients who are varying degrees of crazy, a lecherous guard who ominously warns her to follow the rules, a scowling Nurse Ratched type whose contempt is equaled only by her sadism and a progressive therapist (Jared Harris) who may not be as friendly or sympathetic as he appears.
 When a spectral figure begins terrorizing Kristen and the other patients, she becomes determined to find a way out of North Bend, through haunted rooms, air ducts and corridors.

 There are two big questions at play in The Ward: Why did Kristen burn down the farmhouse, and what's the story behind this ashen, ghoulish beast that's chasing her around?
 The answers to both questions are, of course, related, wrapped up in a twist that is not only astoundingly stupid, but derivative of at least two other thrillers released between The Ward and the last movie Carpenter directed.
 (To name them would immediately give the game away, though that might be a public service in this case.)

 The mysterious Dr. Stringer (Jared Harris) monitors the female patients at North Bend psychiatric hospital, fronting a warm and friendly demeanor that doesn't last for long.
-He's one of many creepy-prison-movies stock types residing in The Ward.
+He's one of many creepy-prison-movies stock types residing in